honeypieio/shrubcoop.org/content/working-groups/shrub-space.md

 If you have further questions regarding accessibility before a visit, please contact us on **0131 261 8216**.

+#### Is there nearby bicycle parking?

+There is outdoor bicycle parking on Chambers street, near the National Museum and on Cowgate, at the bottom of Guthrie street.

+#### What bus routes are you on?

+The workshop is located between the National Museum of Scotland and Cowgate and following bus routes will take you nearby;

+George IV Bridge routes: 67, 42, 41, 23, 27
+Chamber Street routes: 35, 45
+South Bridge routes: 37, 7, 31, 29, 3, 8, 33, 49, 5, 30, 14

+#### Is there parking nearby?

+The closest car park is a 7 minute walk away;

+**NCP Car Park**

+2 Viewcraig Gardens, Edinburgh, EH8 9UN

 #### Can I host my own event at SHRUB's venues?

 Yes!
-Our spaces are open for booking - contact [hello@shrubcoop.org](mailto:hello@shrubcoop.org) for details.
+Our spaces are open for booking - contact [venuhire@shrubcoop.org](mailto:venuhire@shrubcoop.org) for details.